 3. SWEET ALMOND OIL

-- This oil has a slightly sweet and nutty aroma.
+- This oil has a slightly sweet and nutty aroma with a shelf life of approximately one year.
 This oil can cause skin irritation to anyone with a nut allergy.

-- It has a medium consistency and known for its moisturizing properties.
+- It has a medium consistency, absorbs well and is known for its moisturizing properties.

-- Loaded with vitamin E, sweet almond oil keeps your skin cells healthy and can protect your skin from UV radiation damage.
+- Loaded with vitamin E, sweet almond oil keeps your skin cells healthy and may even protect your skin from UV radiation damage.

-- When applied daily it can help your skin to look and feel more smooth, and protect against anti-aging.
+- When applied daily, it can help the skin look and feel more smooth, helping reduce the signs of aging.

 - Find sweet almond oil here.